 After they have reached level 2 and level 3, your marketing starts getting serious.
 You should now use a more relevant dynamic product ad (DPA).
 You can extract the information from their past engagement/interactions with you and use the information to retarget them with more relevant ads.
 At this level, the target audience is ready to view your content and add your products to their cart.

 Finally, we have the purchasers at level 4.
-These are the people who have enough knowledge about your business and are on the fence of making a purchase.
+These are the people who have enough knowledge about your business and are on the fence about making a purchase.
 At this point, you just need to give them a push by sending them more product videos and ads with product images with a clear call to action.
 And voila, you have yourself a new customer.

 You now have our secret strategies that have worked for our clients.
 So there is no excuse for you to not try them out.